 You’ve found the perfect home, but it has a septic system.
-Don’t let that worry you!
-Here’s what you need to know to keep it running smoothly.
+That’s not a bad thing—they're more common than you think!
+Here’s what to know about septic systems before making an offer.

 - Be careful of what you send through the system.
-Paint, chemicals, kitty litter, coffee grounds, “disposable” wipes, diapers, and feminine products should never be sent down the drain, because these could clog the septic system.
+Paint, chemicals, kitty litter, coffee grounds, disposable wipes, diapers, and menstrual products should never be sent down the drain.
+Any of these could clog the septic system.

 - Avoid using any additives in the system.
 According to the National Small Flows Clearinghouse, there are two types of additives: chemical and biological.
 Though these products are marketed to do everything from accelerate the breakdown of solids to improve the state of the drainfield, they usually wreak havoc on the bacteria that are supposed to keep the system working well.

 - Never park or drive over the drainfield, as the weight of the vehicle could damage the pipes.